Dope Entrepreneurs

 What Is The Biggest Challenge?

 Several published studies suggest that nutritional interventions may provide therapeutic benefits in chronic brain disorders, a significant advance in an area that has not seen significant progress in the development of novel medications.
-Among all the challenges, the disease specificity of altered gut microbial signaling mechanisms is a major question.
+Most of these findings have been shown in preclinical and cross-sectional epidemiological studies, but there isn’t enough evidence from mechanistic human studies yet to say that a certain diet causes microbially mediated brain function.

 Key Takeaway